Harunur5252/Vanila-Js-Digit-Guessing-Game-Project1-/README.md

 # Project Specifications

-+ create a simple UI(user interface).
++ Create a simple UI(user interface).
 + Initial state have one button and a input filed.
 + You can give digit from 0-9 and can try for 5 times.
 + To give a value in the input field and when click on Play Game button then if digit is matched with random value then will show a green box and a happyImg otherwise show a sorryImg and a red box.
++ Write answer and wrong answer depends on write digit and wrong digit.

 ## Project Picture